apache/airflow/docs/apache-airflow-providers-openai/operators/openai.rst

 Using the Operator
 ^^^^^^^^^^^^^^^^^^

-The OpenAIEmbeddingOperator requires the ``input_text`` or ``input_callable`` as an input to embedding API.
+The OpenAIEmbeddingOperator requires the ``input_text`` as an input to embedding API.
 Use the ``conn_id`` parameter to specify the OpenAI connection to use to connect to your account.
-Be aware that either input_text or input_callable must be provided, and only one of them can be used, not both.

 An example using the operator is in way: